Home: http://itools.search.ch/

 Helper functions dealing with URLs.

-$filename = it_url::get_cache( 'url' => "http://static.php.net/www.php.net/images/php.gif", 'timeout' => 5, 'cachedir' => $_SERVER['DOCUMENT_ROOT'] . "/cache", );
+$filename = it_url::get_cache( 'url' => "https://static.php.net/www.php.net/images/php.gif", 'timeout' => 5, 'cachedir' => $_SERVER['DOCUMENT_ROOT'] . "/cache", );

 This allows maintaining session cookies and authentication status for users.
 Not documented yet, check the source.